Understanding Your Orthodontic Insurance

 “You don’t have to submit your own claims.”

 When do we submit the Initial Claim?
-The Initial Claim is submitted on the day that the Financial Agreement is signed.
+The Initial Claim is submitted soon after you sign the Treatment Agreement with our office.

 How much is submitted on the Initial Claim?
-Depending on the insurance company, up to 40% of the total treatment fee will be included within the initial claim.
+Depending on the insurance company, as much as 40% of the total treatment fee will be included within the initial claim.

 Using the above example: If your plan covers 50% of orthodontic treatment, and the Initial Claim amount is $2,450, the insurance plan will pay $1,225 (50% of $2,450).

 Will I be charged whatever my plan doesn’t pay on the Initial Claim?
 No, your personal payment amounts and timing are separate from the Insurance claim schedule.
-However, if your plan ends before expected benefits are paid, or if benefits are exhausted, any unpaid portion of your treatment will shift to you.
+We submit the insurance claims on a specific schedule; and process your payment amounts and timing separately from the insurance claim schedule.
+However, if your insurer pays less than expected, or if your plan ends before expected benefits are paid, or if benefits are exhausted, any unpaid portion of your treatment will shift to you.

 When do we submit the Monthly Claims?
 Monthly claims are submitted on the 1st of each month, starting the month after the Initial Claim is sent.
 We do not send claim forms based on your appointment dates with Simply Orthodontics.